ryanhefner/BuildAntTarget/README.md

 And, it lists the available targets in your build file, for quick target selection and building.

-Inspired by the work done on [SuperAnt](https://github.com/aphex/SuperAnt), but developed with greater flexibility in mind, based on existing project structures.
+Inspired by the [SuperAnt](https://github.com/aphex/SuperAnt) project, but developed with a need for greater flexibility, based on existing project structure needs.

 Requirements
 ------------